paritytech/dot-jaeger/README.md

 ![Screenie](https://i.imgur.com/fdcqDjm.png)

 ## Guide
-- Make sure you are on the Parity VPN if you plan to use that Jaeger UI Endpoint.
+- Make sure you can access your JaegerUI Endpoint collecting traces from Parachain Validators.

 - Start the external services (Prometheus + Grafana) with
 ```